awysocki/databox24/README.md

 it will communicate to the SG Series of micro inverters.
 200,250,300,350,400,450,500,600,700,1000,1200 and 1400

+I have only tested on model SG700MD - http://www.newenergytek.com/index.php/content-48

   - requires [databox24g] datacollector http://www.newenergytek.com/index.php/content-57
   - application run as root